 How to Write a New Customer Welcome Letter

-- Provides important contact information.
+- Providing important points of contact information

 Your new customer welcome letter should be printed on your company letterhead, or at least include your contact information.

 Having professional letterhead with your company branding is an excellent way to reinforce your brand through your welcome letters and all client communication.
 But if you don't have a letterhead for your new customer welcome letter, you should include your: